 An “endless” update loading problem cam occur on Windows 7, Windows 8.1, and even Windows 10.
 Common error codes on this error are: 0x80073712, 0x800705B4, 0x80004005, 0x8024402F, 0x80070002, 0x80070643, 0x80070003, 0x8024200B, 0x80070422, and 0x80070020.

-Here, 5 methods to fix that issue.
+Here are 5 methods to fix that issue.
 You may try every single fix to see which one works for you.

 Method #2: Run Troubleshooter to restart the network